Albuquerque Cerebral Palsy Attorney

 Causes of Cerebral Palsy

 Although studies have found that around 90% of cerebral palsy cases are congenital, the remaining 10% (almost 1,000 children per year) may stem from traumatic injuries.
 Traumatic brain injuries, in particular, may impact the infant’s brain development in a way that triggers cerebral palsy.
 Lack of oxygen to the brain (hypoxia) during delivery could be enough to cause cerebral palsy, as could other birth injuries.
-Untreated maternal infections, infant infections, and fetal stroke could also cause cerebral palsy.
+Untreated maternal infections, infant infections, and fetal stroke and other forms of medical malpractice could also cause cerebral palsy.

 Who Is Liable?
 Who Can I Pursue for Damages?